nikolio/adnotium/README.md

- ## adnotium
+ # adnotium
 A place to organize my thoughts about free self-hosted comments for static pages

-# I love static websites.
-Especially when they don't require JS for their functionality [You don't really need Javascript](http://youmightnotneedjs.com/) and it's daddy about [Jquery](https://youmightnotneedjquery.com/)
+ I love static websites.
+Especially when they don't require JS for their core functionality.
+I must be a wierdo right ? :alien:

+ Here are some rants people love to hate :smiley:

+ [You don't really need Javascript](http://youmightnotneedjs.com/) and it's daddy about [Jquery](https://youmightnotneedjquery.com/)

+And the really great [Luke Smith's](https://lukesmith.xyz/) soy dev rants [Here](https://odysee.com/@Luke:7/a-demonstration-of-modern-web-bloat:f) and [here](https://odysee.com/@Luke:7/the-war-against-web-bloat-continues...:a)